Algarve-Tourist.com

 Sea Temperatures in Carvoeiro

 By summer, the waters reach their most inviting temperatures, yet remain refreshing rather than warm.
-June sees average sea temperatures of about 19°C (66°F), rising to 20-21°C (68-70°F) in July.
-August marks the annual peak at approximately 22°C (72°F).
+June sees average sea temperatures of about 19°C (66°F), rising to 21°C (70°F) in July.
+August marks the annual peak at approximately 22°C (72°F), but on a scorching afternoon this will still feel surprisingly cold as you wade in from the small beach.

 Carvoeiro sea temperature